A proud history

 In 2002, the Board of the College identified the move beyond the establishment stage to the consolidation stage.
 Mr Andrew Bowcher had joined the Board in November 2000 bringing vital accountancy experience.
 Under the strong leadership of Mr Neil Stubbs strategic planning days were organised and a new sense of direction was developed.
 Extensive building programmes were undertaken each year.

-Over the next years a substantial enrolment surge saw the Board recalculate the estimated size of the school from 280 students to 600 sst by 2009.
+Over the next years a substantial enrolment surge saw the Board recalculate the estimated size of the school from 280 to 600 students by 2009.
 In 2002 the College had 165 students spread between Year 7 and Year 10.
 In 2004 the first group reached Year 12.
 In 2012 there were 605 students enrolled.

 The increased enrolment allowed the Board to appoint a Business Manager in 2004, Mrs Lynda Miller, as well as increasing the size of the teaching and administrative staff.

 In 2003 the Mathematics and Food Technology/Drama buildings were constructed.
 The school oval was developed through 2004 and opened in 2005 and the library and gymnasium were both opened in 2006.
 The Design and Technology Centre was opened in early 2009 and in September 2012 the Music and Drama building was opened.
+In 2019 a state of the art STEM building was added to the Eastern side of the campus.
+Over the next three years the building focus shifted to the development of the Junior School.
+Buildings 1 and 2 were opened in 2021 and 2022 respectively, with the third Junior School building to be opened in late 2023.
+Redesign of the front of campus parking and bus lanes have also commenced and will conclude towards the end of 2023.
+An 18 classroom HSIE building will also commence in late 2023 for opening in 2024.